violettalappy/PROTO-PPE/PPE-CPP-202401-A/docs/MANUAL.md

 # Introduction

-- Most important features and all in one is available via PPE.h
+- Most important features and all in one is available via P3E.h

+# Packages
+- webgpu-native (Firefox)
+- DearImgui 10.91-docking version

 # Features